md-y/SE4348/DoctorsOffice/design.md

 Queues are implemented using the `OfficeQueue` class.
 This class has a mutex value that protects a linked list queue.
 Whenever an item is enqueued, a counting semaphore representing the number of unprocessed items in the queue is incremented.
 This lets consumers run when there are new items in the queue.
 There is also an array of semaphores that allow producers to wait until their produced item is processed.
 This is useful for, as an example, when a patient enters the check in queue and needs to know when they can sit back down.

-Finally, there is a `RemainingItemsTracker` class that is used by the doctor and nurse threads to know when to exit.
+Finally, there is a `RemainingItemsTracker` class that is used by the nurse threads (and doctors) to know when to exit.
 Unlike the receptionist thread that knows it will see every patient, some doctor/nurse threads will see differing number of patients.
 This class allows them to keep track of how many more patients they could see, and if the remaining number is less than the number of threads, they know they can exit.
 This is implemented via a pair of integers with a corresponding mutex semaphore.
 One integer represents the number of threads still working, and the other is the number of items remaining.

 For brevity and simplicity, the following semaphore list and pseudocode mostly ignore these implementation definitions and instead focus on core logic.
 However, everything from these classes is still included.